SabaaN/web-scrapper-for-AI-projects/README.md

 - Toptal
 - Remotive

-It expands broad AI-related queries into platform-specific keywords, filters out low-relevance results, sorts the listings, prints them to the terminal, and saves the results to JSON files in `results/`.
+It expands broad AI-related queries into platform-specific project keywords, filters out low-relevance results, sorts the listings by relevance score, prints them to the terminal, and saves the results to JSON and Excel files.

 ## Features